WA1 Objective and Overview of Accredited Employer instructions

 - work visa - a non-New Zealand citizen or resident worker must be granted an Accredited Employer work visa (WA4).

-- Despite (a)(ii) above, an application for an Accredited Employer work visa does not require the employer to have a further Job Check approved where the applicant holds an Accredited Employer work visa submitted on or before 6 April 2024, is applying for a visa to continue working in the same role and meets the requirements set out at WA4.10.20.
+- Despite (a)(ii) above, an application from an Accredited Employer work visa (AEWV) holder for a further AEWV does not require the employer to have had a further Job Check approved, provided the applicant submitted the application for their current AEWV on or before 9 March 2025, they are applying for a visa to continue working in the same role with the same employer for whom they hold their current AEWV, and the application meets the requirements set out at WA4.10.20.

 |